 This short section has no chance at summing up what the Bible offers on this topic, but let’s look at five key themes you’ll find throughout the Bible.

 - Isolation is a bad habit.
 Hebrews 10:24-25 makes it plain that neglecting to be part of a community of faith is not just the lack of a habit; it’s the presence of a habit.
 The original Greek word used for “habit” here is éthos which implies something that’s become a custom, that may even be prescribed by law.
-This lines up with the idea that habits serve a purpose—they’re a prescription for something.
+This lines up with the idea that healthy habits serve a purpose—they’re a prescription for something.
 Good habits, like becoming a part of a faith community, are good medicine.
 Bad habits, like isolating ourselves when we’re struggling, only make us sicker.

 And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching.
 Hebrews 10:24-25 NIV